 NPV= Cash Flows/ (1+r)^t minus Capital Investment, where t=time

-The Hurdle Rate is the minimum ROI or IRR a venture capitalist or another investor will accept; otherwise they will refuse to fund a venture.
+The Hurdle Rate is the minimum ROI or IRR a VC or another investor will accept; otherwise, they will refuse to fund a venture.

 Although valuation gets more complex than this in reality, the essence of valuation follows these basic principles.

-Seed Stage is usually the earliest stage of the company.
-In the seed stage a business is forming a management team, developing prototypes of products or beta testing them in the case of services.
-Seed stage financing is typically provided by angel investors or friends and family.
+The seed stage is usually the earliest stage of the company.
+In the seed stage, a business is forming a management team, developing prototypes of products, or beta testing them in the case of services.
+Seed-stage VC financing is typically provided by angel investors or friends and family.

 Early Stage (Series A&B):

 After the seed stage comes the early stage of a company.
-In the early stages of a company, a prototype or concept has been tested and proven and a management team has been formed.
-However, financing will still be needed for the next stage in order to start production and get the business to a self sustaining level where retained earnings can fund future projects.
+With early-stage startups, a prototype or concept has been tested and proven and a management team has been formed.
+However, financing will still be needed for the next stage in order to start production and get the business to a self-sustaining level where retained earnings can fund future projects.
 Series A refers to the first investment of institutional capital in a company.

 This is the financing stage right before the IPO.
-In this stage the company is in very good shape and is looking for financing before investors cash out during the IPO.
-The risks involved become less risky as the stages progress and mezzanine financing is much less riskier than seed stage, early stage, and later stage financing.
+In this stage, the company is in very good shape and is looking for financing before investors cash out during the IPO.
+The risks involved become less risky as the stages progress and mezzanine financing is much less risky than seed stage, early stage, and later-stage financing.